jpsdr/NNEDI3/nnedi3 - Readme.txt

       nnedi3 is an intra-field only deinterlacer.
 It takes in a frame, throws away one field, and then interpolates the missing pixels using only information from the kept field.
-It has same rate and double rate modes, and works with YV12, YV411, YV16, YV24, Y8, YUY2, and RGB24 input. nnedi3 is also very good for enlarging images by powers of 2, and includes a function 'nnedi3_rpow2' for that purpose.
+It has same rate and double rate modes, and works with all planar modes, YUY2, RGB32 (avs+ only) and RGB24 input.
+      Note : Only 8 bits input is supported. nnedi3 is also very good for enlarging images by powers of 2, and includes a function 'nnedi3_rpow2' for that purpose.